hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 We find that the samples separate by `treatment` on PC3, and are optimistic about our DE analysis since our condition of interest, `treatment`, is separating on PC3 and we can regress out the variation driving PC1 and PC2.

 Even if your samples do not separate by PC1 or PC2 or you can't identify the sources of variation, you may still get biologically relevant results from the DE analysis, just don't be surprised if you do not get a large number of DE genes.
-To give more power to the tool for detecting DE genes, it is best to account for major, known sources of variation in your model if you can identify them.
+To give more power to the tool for detecting DE genes, it is best to account for major, known sources of variation in your model if you can identify them; this includes batch effects.

 For details regarding the calculations performed for PCA, we encourage you to explore [StatQuest's video](https://www.youtube.com/watch?v=_UVHneBUBW0).